 It may be true Samuel L. Jackson shows up on a movie set, says "motherfucker," collects his check and goes home, but during that time, he radiates authority and competence with a little bit of crazy.
 These are good qualities for a mother to have - and I mean mother as in a woman with a child not as in Motherfucker.

 Naturally, I have a variety of parental shortcomings.
-The one Velvet finds most annoying, besides my tendency to oversimplify, is looking to him for an explanation of why That Guy Who Won't Talk to Me won't talk to me.
+The one Velvet finds most annoying, besides my tendency to oversimplify, is looking to him for an explanation of of The Narcissist's behavior.
 I don't do it all the time, but I've done it enough for him to tell me it's annoying.

 Perhaps that is why Velvet has come to the conclusion that I'm a Klingon.